To Tell the Truth: 1956–1968, CBS

 One CBS daytime episode featuring Dorothy Kilgallen, best known as a regular panelist on What's My Line?, was broadcast in the Eastern, Central, and Mountain time zones on Monday, November 8, 1965, as news of her sudden death was circulated by wire services.
 The breaking news story prompted CBS newscaster Douglas Edwards to announce her death immediately after the episode ended.
 She had videotaped the program six days earlier, according to the New York Herald Tribune.
 The newspaper added that Kilgallen and Arlene Francis both pretended to be Joan Crawford while sitting next to the real Crawford in a celebrity segment that the daytime series featured regularly starting in 1965.
 The episode was one of the large majority of To Tell the Truth daytime episodes that were destroyed because of the common practice of wiping videotape for reuse, prior to the development of less expensive technology.
 This was a different half-hour telecast from the 1962 primetime episode on which Kilgallen can be seen and heard as one of the panelists.
 Game Show Network repeated that episode decades later.

 The primetime show ended on May 22, 1967, with the daytime show ending on September 6, 1968.
 The latter was replaced by the expansions of Search for Tomorrow and Guiding Light, the last two remaining 15-minute programs on daytime television, to 30 minutes apiece, in a scheduling shuffle with The Edge of Night, The Secret Storm, and Art Linkletter's House Party.
 Like the primetime version, the daytime show's popularity underwent a steady decline toward the end of its run, as it faced two popular daytime dramas on ABC and NBC, General Hospital and Another World, respectively.

 Metropole Orchestra leader Dolf van der Linden composed the show's first theme, "Peter Pan", used from 1956 to 1961.
 From 1961 to 1967, the show switched to a Bob Cobert-penned theme with a beat similar to "Peter Pan", and then to a Score Productions tune during its final CBS daytime season.

 Most episodes of the original nighttime run of the series were preserved on black-and-white kinescope, along with a few color videotape episodes.
-Only a handful of shows remain from the CBS daytime series' first three years because of the then-common practice of wiping videotapes and reusing them due to their high cost and tight storage space.
+Only a handful of shows remain from the CBS daytime series' first three years because of the then-common practice of wiping videotapes and reusing them due to their high cost and limited storage space.
 Many daytime episodes (including some in color) from 1966 to 1968 exist, including the color finale.

-Reruns of the black-and-white kinescopes have been shown on Buzzr.
+Reruns of the black-and-white kinescopes have been shown on Buzzr and Game Show Network.